qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 ## Dimensional Planning

 We learned Dimensional planning around 2008 from our colleague Koen Van Exem.
-Dimensional Planning introduces the metaphor of different kinds of roads.
-This metaphor enables teams to talk about different 'levels' of the software they are building and how well the software meets customer goals.
-It creates a common language to discuss what's needed and what the customer thinks is worth paying for.

-The metaphor defines three types of roads to represent three versions of your software: Dirt Road, Cobblestone Road, and Highway.
+Dimensional Planning introduces the metaphor of three different kinds of roads to represent three versions of your software: Dirt Road, Cobblestone Road, and Highway.

 ### Dirt Road